coreshop/CoreShop/docs/03_Development/06_Order/09_AdditionalData.md

 > **Note:** To add custom fields you need a custom checkout step.

-1. Create your custom brick and apply it to the classes:
+1. Create your custom brick in the admin panel: Settings->DataObjects->ObjectBricks->+ Name it for example 'AdditionalField'.
+It will automatically generate the method GetAdditionalField in classes using this objectBrick.
+And apply it to the classes (click green +):
  - Cart (additionalData)
  - Order (additionalData)
  - Quote (additionalData)
+Add fields you need to your ObjectBrick.
+In our sample we use text input fields on Panel:
+ - SecretField.
+Following methods are automatically generated: getSecretField, setSecretField
+ - SecondSecretField.
+Following methods are automatically generated: getSecondSecretField, setSecondSecretField

 2. Add fields to your custom checkout step (`createForm()`):